-50. Managing Within the Commission's Delegated Authority
+45. Managing Within the Commission's Delegated Authority

-Pursuant to the Commission Resolution G-19-12, the Caltrans Director is delegated authority to increase the Commission-approved project phase values within pre-established thresholds.
+Pursuant to the Commission Resolution G-12-16, attached in Appendix C, the Caltrans Director is delegated authority to increase the Commission approved project phase values within pre-established thresholds.

-51. Changes via Commission Amendment
+46. Changes via Commission Amendment

-Any programmed, unallocated project phase may be updated before the year of delivery of that phase via a Caltrans amendment request.
-Except for updates necessary at the end of the PA&ED or PS&E phases, only updates for unforeseen and extraordinary circumstances beyond the reasonable control of Caltrans will be considered.
+Any programmed, unallocated project phase may be updated off cycle via a Caltrans amendment request.
+Except for updates necessary at the end of PA&ED or PS&E, only updates for unforeseen and extraordinary circumstances beyond the reasonable control of Caltrans will be considered.
 A Commission action is needed to amend the project.
-The Commission encourages Caltrans to implement and recommend procedures that streamline the amendment process and enhance accountability.
+The Commission encourages Caltrans and Commission staff, to streamline the amendment process and enhance accountability.